 It appears that the closing of stores permanently is what many like to read

-We have never really been too concerned with figures or looking back, but it’s interesting to see, as we look back at this past year—still pandemic-stricken, that the top three reads of the year are those about brands and businesses closing here.
+We have never really been too concerned with figures pertaining to our viewership or what people like to read, but it’s interesting to see, as we look back at this past year—still pandemic-stricken, that the top three posts of the year are those about brands and businesses closing here.
 It is always regrettable and sad that good businesses close down despite their best efforts to stay afloat.
 The many closures this past year, not just these three mentioned in this post, suggest to us that other than real economic factors, retailers are indeed facing declining shopper numbers.
 No real study has been conducted to understand why people are no longer shopping at physical stores other than the general belief that most consumers prefer to do it online, as attested by the popularity of Shopee and the rising tide of livestream selling.

 It is hard not to see that many of our shoppers here are attracted to reports of stores that would no longer exist, as if they have been placing wagers on who would go next.
 Interestingly, our top read last year was about the closure of Topshop (and Topman) here.
 The subsequent media coverage was about how “fans mourn” the passing of an era.
 With the pandemic still very real, it does appear that shopping in a physical store would increasingly look like an activity of an age past and forgotten.
 No one is too concern with the rapid vanishing of real spaces in which you are able to see, touch and feel tangible merchandise (since, as the common refrain goes, “you can get anything online”).
 We have lost our position as a shopping destination a long time ago.
 It does not seem we would be reclaiming that status any time soon.